teenbress/Database-Systems-and-Data-Pipeline/BerkeleyX: CS186: Database Systems/week6/README.md

     - sort R + sort S + ([R]+[S])
     - 3([R]+[S]) I/Os
   - Memory Requirements: [S] < B^2 (S is # of pages in larger relation)
+### 7. Hash Join vs. Sort-Merge Join

-- Sort merge Join is less sensitive to data skew than hash join;
+- Sort merge Join is less sensitive to data skew or bad hash join;
 - If the available number of buffers falls in ([R]^(1/2), [S]^(1/2)), hash join costs less than sort-merge join, as hash join need only to hold partitions of the smaller relation.